10 Balcony Gardening Tips

 Avoid Drainage Problems

 A big concern for balcony gardeners is watering.
 The easiest solution for drainage issues is to put saucers, with a layer of pebbles, under the pots and make sure the pots have a hole in the bottom.
 This will help the container drain, which prevents the bottom of the pot from sitting in water.
 You can also take advantage of self-watering pots, that ensure your plants are only fed when needed.
-If you don’t have a lot of plants on your balcony, you can also bring them inside to water in the sink and drain freely, which will keep your balcony area from water and soil spills.
+If you don’t have a lot of plants in your apartment balcony garden, you can also bring them inside to water in the sink and drain freely, which will keep your apartment balcony garden area from water and soil spills.
 Incorporating drought- tolerant plant is another great option, so go ahead and include those succulents!

 Shelf Your Plants